souhaiel1/Longitudinal-and-Lateral-Control-of-an-automotive-vehicle/README.md

 ### Longitudinal Control : PI controller
 ### Lateral Control: MPC controller
 ### Complete non-linear dynamics control : PI + MPC

+ # Instructions
+- run Init to initialize the simulink model
+- run the simulink simulation
+- run init again to display the simulated trajectory with respect to the reference trajectory and re-initialize the simulink models
+-
+# Included models:
+- Full_control_with_fixed_reference_velocity : used to test the controller for a constant reference linear velocity
+- Full_control_with_variable_reference_velocity : using a piecewise reference velocity depending on the shape of the track

 # Snippets
 - The complete control scheme :